GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlowWithWells/Example.rst

 Numerical methods
 ----------------------------------

-In the ``NumericalMethods`` XML block, we instruct GEOS to use a TPFA finite-volume numerical scheme.
+In the ``NumericalMethods`` XML block, we instruct GEOS to use a TPFA (Two-Point Flux Approximation) finite-volume numerical scheme.
 This part is similar to the corresponding section of :ref:`TutorialDeadOilBottomLayersSPE10`, and has been adapted to match the specifications of the Egg model.